Paris Pantheon: Skip the Line Ticket

 - Children under 18 years old, regardless of their nationality.

-Admission is also free for everyone on the first Sunday of the month between January 1 and March 31, and between November 1 and December 31.
+Admission is also free for everyone on the first Sunday of the month between January 1 and March 31 and between November 1 and December 31, as well as on the 16th and 17th of September.

 In order to acquire the free admission mentioned above, you'll have to go to the site’s ticket office and present a certifying document of your eligibility for a free ticket.